bryanthowell-tableau/tableau_tools/README.md

 ### 0.4 tableau_exceptions
 The tableau_exceptions file defines a variety of Exceptions that are specific to Tableau, particularly the REST API.
 They are not very complex, and most simply include a msg property that will clarify the problem if logged

-### 0.5 ElementTree elements for XML
+### 0.5 ElementTree.Element for XML handling
 All XML in tableau_tools is handled through ElementTree.
-It is aliased
+It is aliased as ET per the standard Python documentation (https://docs.python.org/3/library/xml.etree.elementtree.html) .
+If you see a return type of ET.Element, that means you are dealing with an ElementTree.Element object -- basically the raw response from the Tableau REST API, or some kind of slice of one.

 ## 1. tableau_rest_api sub-package